Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Bug fixed in 1.7.1.0:
 - BUGFIX (ZueriHB): CRASH!
 When opening some BBM files (when checking if some links should be broken).
+- BUGFIX (Alban): The XML files of the parts should be save in UTF-8 (for better linux handling)
+- BUGFIX (Alex): The "Restore Default" in the Global options should only restore the default option of the current tab.

 Bug fixed in 1.7.0.0:
 - NEW FEATURE (Alban): support Flex PF track.